sundowndev/underbase/docs/organize.md

 # Organizing migrations

 Organizing your migrations workflow is quite easy using configuration files and versionned folders.
-For example, the CLI consider this following structure by default :
+For example, the CLI consider the following structure by default :

 ```
 migrations